-The tool contains 15 sheets, which are color-coded to indicate different steps in the tool's utilization.
-The first user input is required in the Assessment input sheet.
+The tool contains 13 sheets, which are color-coded to indicate different steps in the tool's utilization.
+The first user input is required in the Assessment_input sheet.
 Here, users define the assessment boundary and objective of their assessment (see Section 2.2).
 The assessment boundary determines which actions are considered in the quantitative analyses.
-Users can still input any non-state and subnational action into the ActionsList input and ActionsList overview sheets, regardless of the chosen assessment boundary.
-The ActionsList_input feeds actions into the sheet ActionsList_overview.
+Users can still input any non-state and subnational action into the ActionsList_overview sheet, regardless of the chosen assessment boundary.
 In the NationalPathways_input sheet, users insert historical emissions and an emissions reference scenario, and, depending on their chosen assessment objective, one or more emissions scenarios to compare additional results.

-In the calc sheets, the potential emission reductions of actions that are within the assessment boundary are aggregated and the results are corrected for any overlaps.1 First, the tool aggregates the actions' targeted emission levels.
+In the calc sheets, the potential emission reductions of actions that are within the assessment boundary are aggregated and the results are corrected for any overlaps.
+1 First, the tool aggregates the actions' targeted emission levels.
 Subsequently, the tool develops a reference scenario for the actors within the assessment boundary, based on the user-chosen growth rate.
 Then, the tool determines the potential impact by comparing the two developed emissions scenarios.
 Finally, this potential impact is corrected for overlap.
 In the results sheets, the main results are presented in figures and data tables.